xinsys/handbook/_pages/how-we-work/tools/github.md

 ### Permissions

-Teams can give groups of people administrative, write, or read permissions to 18F repositories.
+Teams can give groups of 18F staff administrative, write, or read permissions to 18F repositories.
 Even if you have write access into a repository, we strongly encourage the submission of pull requests for improvements or fixes (see &ldquo;we prefer branching to forking when we&rsquo;re working together on 18F projects,&rdquo; above).

-Contractors or external government collaborators should only be added to teams with scoped write permissions to the repositories they're working on.
+Contractors or external government collaborators are allowed, but only as part of an inter-agency agreement, memorandum of understanding, or contract.
+They should only be added to teams with scoped `write` permissions to the repositories they're working on.
 They should never have administrative-level rights.
 In order to separate out these permissions, create a team in the format of `projectname-admins` for government staff, if necessary.

 ### Working with outside collaborators